 Within a decade, Schnabel was successfully selling cans of the powdered plant in major drugstores across America and Canada.

 Due to the natural chemicals found in wheatgrass, it is thought to be a rich source of antioxidants and contain anti-inflammatory properties.

 Due to this, many people believe that wheatgrass will be helpful for the listed health problems and even help kill bacterial infections.

 Wheatgrass, which is 70% chlorophyll, is commonly sold as a juice or a powder, which act as concentrated sources of nutrients such as:

 Since the juice of wheatgrass is extracted from the plant’s sprouts, it is also gluten free.

-A 1-oz. serving of wheat grass
+A 1-oz. serving of wheat grass juice has:

 • 5 calories